KlausEtscheidt/vba_sphinx/README.md

 All three tools are written in python, but can be used without python knowledge.

 # The VBA Codereader ################################################
-The codereader can be used to export the VBA source code out of office into plain text files.
+The codereader can be used to export the VBA source code out of office files into plain text files.
 For the moment the tool can handle Excel- and Access-files.
 After installation of the package you should generate a directory of your choice as working directory.